Total return swap

-Total return swap, or TRS (especially in Europe), or total rate of return swap, or TRORS, or Cash Settled Equity Swap is a financial contract that transfers both the credit risk and market risk of an underlying asset.
+In finance, a total return swap (TRS), total rate of return swap (TRORS), or cash-settled equity swap is a financial contract that transfers both the credit risk and market risk of an underlying asset.

 Contract definition

 A swap agreement in which one party makes payments based on a set rate, either fixed or variable, while the other party makes payments based on the return of an underlying asset, which includes both the income it generates and any capital gains.
 In total return swaps, the underlying asset, referred to as the reference asset, is usually an equity index, loans, or bonds.
 This is owned by the party receiving the set rate payment.

 Total return swaps allow the party receiving the total return to gain exposure and benefit from a reference asset without actually having to own it.
 These swaps are popular with hedge funds because they get the benefit of a large exposure with a minimal cash outlay.

 In a total return swap, an investment bank could buy assets for a hedge fund, which is paid returns from the assets.
 The hedge fund can thereby remain anonymous insofar as the investment bank is the owner.
 If the value of the assets drop considerably, and the hedge fund is unable to provide more collateral on a margin call from the investment bank, the investment bank can sell the assets.

 High-cost borrowers who seek financing and leverage, such as hedge funds, are natural receivers in Total Return Swaps.

 Lower cost borrowers, with large balance sheets, are natural payers.

 Less common, but related, are the partial return swap and the partial return reverse swap agreements, which usually involve 50% of the return, or some other specified amount.
 Reverse swaps involve the sale of the asset with the seller then buying the returns, usually on equities.